-Students are responsible for reading and studying each chapter prior to The class lecture and discussion of the chapter.
+Students are responsible for reading and studying each chapter prior to each class session.
 This is very critical.
-Your success in this class is dependent upon your continued commitment maintaining a daily study time outside the classroom.
+Your success in this class is dependent upon your continued commitment, maintaining a daily study time outside the class session.

 3. Instructor Requirements: